Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

-If $\Vinfo = \emptyset$ or if the algorithm is not terminated as explained above, then~\eqref{PS} is solved in order to find a weak minimizer $x^v$, see \Cref{prop:PS}.
-If the direction parameter is not fixed from the beginning of the algorithm, then it has to be computed first.
-Later, we discuss different ways of computing the direction parameter.
-The selected $v$ is added to $\Vused$ and the corresponding weak minimizer $x^v$ is added to set $\bar{\X}^k$ (lines 13-16).
+If $\Vinfo = \emptyset$ or if the algorithm is not terminated as explained above, then~\eqref{PS} is solved to find a weak minimizer $x^v$, see \Cref{prop:PS}.
+Note that if the direction parameter $d$ is not fixed from the beginning of the algorithm, then it has to be computed before this step.
+The selected vertex $v$ is added to $\Vused$ and the corresponding weak minimizer $x^v$ is added to set $\bar{\X}^k$ (lines 13-16).
 If the current vertex is close enough to the upper image, then the algorithm checks another vertex from $V^k \setminus \Vused$.
 Otherwise, the current outer approximation is updated by intersecting it with the supporting halfspace $\mathcal{H}$ of $\P$ at $f(x^v)$, see \Cref{prop:supphyp}.
-The vertices of the updated outer approximation is computed by solving a vertex enumeration problem (lines 18-20).
+The vertices of the updated outer approximation \revv{are} computed by solving a vertex enumeration problem (lines 18-20).
 The algorithm terminates if all the vertices of the current outer approximation are in $\epsilon$ distance to the upper image and returns a set of weak minimizers $\bar{\X}$.

-\begin{remark} To obtain a coarser set of solutions, instead of adding all weak minimizers to the solution set, one can add the ones which satisfy $z^v \leq \epsilon$ in \Cref{alg_1}. \end{remark}
+\begin{remark} In Algorithm \ref{alg_1}, to obtain a coarser set of solutions, instead of adding all weak minimizers to the solution set, one can add the ones which satisfy $z^v \leq \epsilon$. \end{remark}

 Later, we will discuss different rules for selecting the direction parameter and the vertices, respectively in Sections \ref{sect:var_direction} and \ref{sect:var_vert}.
-The following proposition holds true for any selection rule.
+The following proposition holds for any selection rule.

 \begin{proposition} When terminates, \Cref{alg_1} returns a finite weak $\epsilon$-solution. \end{proposition}